 You will be required to undertake assessments as part of your course.
 These assessments include written work, observations, presentations and group work/activities.

-All students undertaking accredited training with the AILC are able to apply for recognition.
+All students undertaking accredited training with the AILC are able to apply for recognition of prior learning (RPL).
 You will be required to undertake an application for this form of assessment prior to commencement of course.
-There are costs associated with the recognition process, please contact us for more information
+There are costs associated with the recognition process, please contact us for more information.

 Do I need to provide anything to do this course?